MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ---
 # Floating-point primitives

 Microsoft-specific primitive functions that are used to implement some standard C runtime library (CRT) floating-point functions.
-They are documented here for completeness, but are not recommended for use.
-Some of these functions are noted as unused, because they are known to have issues in precision, exception handling, and conformance to IEEE-754 behavior.
+They're documented here for completeness, but aren't recommended for use.
+Some of these functions are noted as unused, because they're known to have issues in precision, exception handling, and conformance to IEEE-754 behavior.
 They exist in the library only for backward compatibility.
 For correct behavior, portability, and adherence to standards, prefer the standard floating-point functions over these functions.

 ## _dclass, _ldclass, _fdclass